SafeRedir: Prompt Embedding Redirection for Robust Unlearning in Image Generation Models

 \section{Abstract}

-Image generation models (IGMs), while capable of producing impressive and creative content, often memorize a wide range of undesirable concepts from their training data, leading to the reproduction of unsafe content such as NSFW imagery and copyrighted artistic styles.
-Such behaviors pose persistent safety and compliance risks in real-world deployments and cannot be reliably mitigated by post-hoc filtering, owing to the limited robustness of such mechanisms and a lack of fine-grained semantic control.
-Recent unlearning methods seek to erase harmful concepts at the model level, which exhibit the limitations of requiring costly retraining, degrading the quality of benign generations, or failing to withstand prompt paraphrasing and adversarial attacks.
+Image generation models (IGMs) can memorize undesirable concepts from training data, reproducing unsafe content such as NSFW imagery and copyrighted artistic styles.
+Such behaviors pose persistent safety and compliance risks and are difficult to reliably mitigate via post-hoc filtering, due to limited robustness and coarse semantic control.
+Recent unlearning methods seek to erase harmful concepts at the model level, but often degrade benign generation quality or remain vulnerable to prompt paraphrasing.
 To address these challenges, we introduce \saferedirector, a lightweight inference-time framework for robust unlearning via prompt embedding redirection.
 Without modifying the underlying IGMs, \saferedirector adaptively routes unsafe prompts toward safe semantic regions through token-level interventions in the embedding space.
-The framework comprises two core components: a latent-aware multi-modal safety classifier for identifying unsafe generation trajectories, and a token-level delta generator for precise semantic redirection, equipped with auxiliary predictors for token masking and adaptive scaling to localize and regulate the intervention.
-Empirical results across multiple representative unlearning tasks—including NSFW, Art style, and object removal—demonstrate that \saferedirector achieves effective unlearning capability, high semantic and perceptual preservation, robust image quality, and enhanced resistance to adversarial attacks.
-Furthermore, \saferedirector generalizes effectively across a variety of diffusion backbones (e.g., OpenJourney, Anything, Realistic Vision) and existing unlearned models, validating its plug-and-play compatibility and broad applicability.
+The framework comprises two core components: a latent-aware multi-modal safety classifier for identifying unsafe generation states, and a token-level delta generator for precise semantic redirection, with auxiliary predictors for token masking and adaptive scaling to localize and regulate the intervention.
+Experiments across representative unlearning tasks demonstrate that \saferedirector achieves effective unlearning, high semantic and perceptual preservation, robust image quality, and enhanced resistance to adversarial attacks.
+Furthermore, \saferedirector transfers effectively across compatible Stable Diffusion-family variants and existing unlearned models, supporting its plug-and-play compatibility within this model family.
 Code and data are available at \codeurl.